Firuz Shah Tughlaq: Reign

-Assumed flag of Firuz Shah Tughlaq as depicted in Tārīk͟h-i Fīrūz Shāhī.

-Upon Muhammad bin Tughluq's death, Firuz Shah succeeded the throne on 23 March 1351, on the banks of Sindh.
-According to the Tarikh-i-Firuz Shahi, a group of Mongols had plundered a baggage train and were advancing to Firuz's camp leading to a battle wherein the latter was victorious and the captives secured by the Mongols set free.
-The defeated Mongols fled their camps back to their own countries, securing Firuz Shah's first victory as emperor.
-During this time it was thought by the Khwaja-i-Jahan of the empire through misinformed intelligence that Firuz Shah was missing and presumed dead, causing him to place Mahmud, an allegedly imposter son of Muhammad bin Tughluq on the throne but upon finding out that Firuz was alive he gathered an army of twenty thousand at Delhi until peace was made.
-Firuz hearing of this unanimously agreed with his nobles that Muhammad bin Tughluq had only one daughter and thence marched through Multan, Dipalpur and Ajodhan, gathering a large army of soldiers, nobles, and commoners from these cities for his march to Delhi, including thirty six Rajas of this region, he also completed a pilgrimage to the tomb of Baba Farid.
+Upon Muhammad bin Tughluq's death, Firuz Shah succeeded the throne on 23 March 1351, on the banks of the Sindh.
+According to the Tarikh-i-Firuz Shahi, a group of Mongols had plundered a baggage train and advanced to Firuz's camp leading to a battle wherein the latter was victorious, and the captives taken by the Mongols set free.
+The defeated Mongols fled back to their camps in their own countries, securing Firuz Shah's first victory as emperor.
+During this time it was thought by the Khwaja-i-Jahan of the empire through misinformed intelligence that Firuz Shah was missing and presumed dead, causing him to place Mahmud, an alleged imposter son of Muhammad bin Tughluq on the throne but upon finding out that Firuz was alive he gathered an army of twenty thousand at Delhi until peace was made.
+Firuz hearing of this unanimously agreed with his nobles that Muhammad bin Tughluq had only one daughter and thence marched through Multan, Dipalpur and Ajodhan, gathering a large army of soldiers, nobles, and commoners from these cities for his march to Delhi, including thirty six Rajas of this region; he also completed a pilgrimage to the tomb of Baba Farid.
 According to this same tradition, whilst marching to Delhi, Firuz received a son, naming him Fateh Khan and founded the town of Fatehabad after him at the place of his birth.
-The Khawaja-i-Jahan had set to Fatehabad and sued for peace pleading with Firuz for his mistake, securing Firuz's rule.
+The Khawaja-i-Jahan had set to Fatehabad and plead with Firuz for his mistake, securing Firuz's rule.

 Attempted regicide

 A daughter of Ghiyath al-Din Tughluq, Khudawand-zada, alongside her husband, conspired to murder Firuz when he came to visit her next.
-It was a custom of Firuz Shah to visit Khudawand-zada after Friday prayers but seeing hidden signals being made on his visit, he left her palace and took the sword from a Rai Chirhu Bhatti, one of his nobles, confronting her soon after and demanding her immediate retirement in addition to the exile of her husband.
+It was a custom of Firuz Shah to visit Khudawand-zada after Friday prayers.
+However, after seeing hidden signals being made on his visit, he left her palace and took a sword from a Rai Chirhu Bhatti, one of his nobles.
+He then confronted her and demanded her immediate retirement and exiled her husband.